Dev-Laurin/antisocial/README.md

 * Of course the above means quizzes/questions are given at certain intervals.
 * Apparently the site recommends very specific actions based on the friendship/person
 * Extra: Have the site be able to follow your friends around the interwebs: see Drake's steam activity, Sally's Facebook usage time, Darren's Discord activity, Raru's LinkedIn work status
+* Monetization: allow users to either pay for the service monthly, or choose what data is collected on them for ads: "Choose the following data collection examples you are ok with me using to send you customized ads and pay for your use on the platform.
+You have to choose enough to satisfy this number value.
+I'll let you know when it reaches zero."